Adwords Optimization

 The same issue shows up when teams rely too heavily on automation without enough guardrails.
 Several recent 2025 mistake roundups call out over-reliance on automation, poor conversion tracking, and generic audience setup as recurring reasons for wasted spend.
 In simple words, the machine is not the problem by itself.
 The machine follows the signals you feed it.

-That is why good Adwords Optimization is really a filtering job.
+Good Adwords Optimization is actually a filtering job.
 You are filtering intent.
 You are filtering traffic quality.
-You are filtering which conversions deserve budget and which ones should stay out of the learning loop.
-Once that gets cleaner, performance usually becomes easier to improve.
+You are filtering which conversions deserve a share in your budget and which ones should stay out of the loop altogether.
+Once all that is clear, performance becomes much easier to improve.

 Now, What Are Those Fixes We Were Talking About?